 Mobile phones with built-in radios are very common.
 This has changed the personal music devices scenario.
 Besides the radio, the mobile phone has the capacity to save hundreds of your favourite songs.
 It is a common sight to see people walking around with headphones or ear phones plugged into their ears.

 Continuous loud music causes hearing loss.
-Take precaution and keep the volume reasonably low.
-One tip is to keep the volume setting such that it does not completely drown the surrounding sound.
+Take precautions and keep the volume reasonably low.
+One good ear health tip is to keep the volume setting such that it does not completely drown the surrounding sound.
 Listening to the noise around us while walking or crossing the road is very important.
 We often read about accidents taking place as people wearing headphones cannot hear the vehicles honking.

 Have You Heard of the 60:60 Rule?